eMapR/LT-GEE/README.md

 ## LandTrendr

-A time series of satellite imagery is composed of repeated observations of spectral reflectance for the same spatial units through time.
-Changes in the nature of the landscape through time are recorded in the imagery as changes in reflectance.
 Each pixel in an image time series stack has a story to tell.
 For example, the following pixel hails from a conifer-dominated, industrial forest region of the Pacific northwest, its address is (-123.845, 45.889).
 At the beginning of the record it was a mature second growth conifer stand, and for 17 years little changed.